 In recent years, there's been somewhat of an obsession with bacon—you've heard the saying, "everything is better with bacon."
 We see it wrapped around almost anything and even served as part of dessert.
 But, besides that it is part of the pig, do we really know what it is and where it comes from?

 Bacon is side pork, meaning it comes from the side of the pig.
-The meat is cured and usually smoked before you cook it at home.
+The meat is cured— soaked in a solution of salt, nitrates and sometimes sugar—and often smoked before you cook it at home.
 It is the fat in the bacon that provides most of the flavor and allows it to cook up crispy, yet tender.
 Do not turn up your nose at that fat—a hefty ratio of fat to meat is essential to good bacon, usually one-half to two-thirds fat to meat.
 Since bacon must be cooked before being consumed, much of the fat is rendered out and can be poured off if need be.

 Most bacon is purchased pre-sliced and sold as regular or thick slices.
 Thin bacon is cut into slices that are 1/32-inch thick, about 35 strips to the pound.
 Thin-sliced is also referred to as hotel or restaurant bacon.
 Regular slice is 1/16-inch thick and has 16 to 20 slices per pound.
 Thick-sliced bacon, generally twice as thick as regular bacon, contains 12 to 16 slices per pound on the average, depending on the supplier.
 You can also purchase bacon in a block (called slab bacon or flitch in Pennsylvania when unsmoked) and cut it into the thickness that best suits you.
 Outside the United States, one slice of bacon is often referred to as a rasher.